Mikaela-Henrietta/Running-Club/README.md

 Create new account:
 Name can be what ever and password has to be atleast 5 characters.

-If you are not a registered user you can only see the homepage and the training programs page.
+If you are not a registered user you can only see the homepage and the training plans page.